 - Essential oils: There is evidence that aromatherapy and essential oils bring relief to many conditions.
 However there is no evidence to suggest that essential oils help with allergies and their strong scents may actually worsen symptoms in some people, especially those with overreactive or inflamed nasal passages.

-I hope you have enjoyed this article., Do let me know if you try these remedies and share how you got on!
+I hope you have enjoyed this article.
+Do let me know if you try these natural remedies and share how you got on!

 - 1The effect of face mask usage on the allergic rhinitis symptoms in patients with pollen allergy during the covid-19 pandemic

 - 2Acupressure in patients with seasonal allergic rhinitis: a randomized controlled exploratory trial